You’ll want to use this incredible basil aioli on everything! It’s quick and easy to make, featuring this fresh and peppery green herb.

 - Best Basil Pesto The best way to use up a boatload of fresh basil?
 Pesto, of course!
 Here’s our best basil pesto recipe, made the classic Italian way.
 Also try: Vegan Pesto or Cashew Pesto.

-- Basil Sauce You’ll want to drizzle this basil sauce on everything!
+- Basil Sauce or Fresh Basil Vinaigrette You’ll want to drizzle this sauce on everything!
 It’s herby, garlicky and bright green: like a pesto without cheese and nuts.

 - Easy Tomato Basil Soup In under 30 minutes, you have a classic plant based soup with a rich basil flavor.